tdomzal/junit-docker-rule/README.md

 Please note this is work in progress.

-If you want know what it can do right now take a look at test cases.
+If you want know what it can do right now take a look at [examples](src/test/java/pl/domzal/junit/docker/rule/examples/).